msdeepak052/AWS_Imp_Concepts/Capstone-Project/Project-1/07-Build-Part3-Database-Tier-HandsOn.md

    +----+------------------------+-------+-------+

    ```
+- sudo mysql cloudmart -e "SELECT * FROM products;"
+- It bypasses the cloudmart_app user entirely. sudo mysql authenticates as root via unix socket (no password needed), which has full access.
+The original error was because cloudmart_app is only authorized from 10.20.1% hosts — not localhost.

 3. You should see all 5 seeded rows (T-Shirt, Mug, Sticker Pack, Hoodie, Cap) print out.
 4. Note the instance's **private IPv4 address** from the EC2 console (**Details** tab) — the backend tier in Part 4 needs it.
 This capstone uses the illustrative value `10.20.21.10` throughout; substitute whatever private IP your instance actually received.